Pavan-1997/DevOps_Python_Intro/README.md

 3. **API Integration:** Python has extensive libraries and modules for interacting with APIs, databases, and web services.
 If your task involves working with APIs, Python may be a better choice.

+4. **Reusable Code:** If you plan to reuse your code or build larger applications, Python's structure and modularity make it easier to manage and maintain.

+5. **Error Handling:** Python provides better error handling and debugging capabilities, which can be valuable in DevOps where reliability is crucial.

+6. **Advanced Data Processing:** If your task involves advanced data processing, data analysis, or machine learning, Python's rich ecosystem of libraries (e.g., Pandas, NumPy, SciPy) makes it a more suitable choice.